Jordan Decomposition for Formal G-Connections: Abstract

 \section{Abstract}

 A theorem of Hukuhara, Levelt, and Turrittin states that every formal differential operator has a Jordan decomposition.
-We provide a new proof of this theorem by showing that every differential polynomial has a linear factorisation.
-The latter statement can be considered as a differential analogue of Puiseux's Theorem.
-Our approach makes clear the analogy between linear and differential operators thus making the proof more transparent.
+This theorem was generalised by Babbit and Varadarajan to the case of formal $G$-connections where $G$ is a semisimple group.
+In this paper, we provide straightforward proofs of these facts, highlighting the analogy between the linear and differential settings.